skipperq93/cyberkit/ReadMe.md

 sudo Tools/Scripts/configure-xcode-for-embedded-development
 ```

-Without this step, you will see the error message: "`target specifies product type ‘com.apple.product-type.tool’, but there’s no such product type for the ‘iphonesimulator’ platform.`" when building target `JSCLLIntOffsetsExtractor` of project `JavaScriptCore`.
+Without this step, you will see the error message: "`target specifies product type ‘com.apple.product-type.tool’, but there’s no such product type for the ‘iphonesimulator’ platform.`" when building target `JSCLLIntOffsetsExtractor` of project `CyberScriptCore`.

 Run the following command to build a debug build with debugging symbols and assertions for embedded simulators: